AegisComputers/DattoRMM-Alert-HaloPSA/README.md

 # DattoRMM-Alerts-Halo
 Takes Datto RMM Alert Webhooks and sends them to Halo PSA

-Heavily updated from https://github.com/lwhitelock/DattoRMM-Alert-HaloPSA bespoke modifications made to match Aegis Computers configuration
+Heavily updated from https://github.com/lwhitelock/DattoRMM-Alert-HaloPSA bespoke modifications made to match an specific internal structure

 ### Halo Custom field
 Create a custom field on tickets in Halo with these details: